-- 25-7 in their last 32 after scoring two goals or less in their previous game
+- over is 3-0-1 in their last 4 games after scoring 5 or more goals in their previous game.

 - over is 4-1 in their last 5 games when their opponent scores two or fewer goals in their previous game.